haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 but capturing variable local to branches makes boxing hard to avoid.

 ## Case study: global allocator

+On the closing note, let's try to actually implement global allocator as capability.

 Global allocator is determined by [`GlobalAlloc`](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html) trait, so global allocator itself basically is just a vtable (+maybe some data).